-The Trussell Trust has previous reported parcels as "three-day emergency food parcels".
+The Trussell Trust has previously reported parcels as "three-day emergency food parcels".
 In response to the operational challenges that many food banks were facing, particularly over the pandemic, some took the decision to distribute larger seven-day parcels.
 These were more practical to deliver, and it was felt that they may reduce the incidence of repeat support being needed.
-For this release the Trussell Trust has simply combined both three-day and seven-day parcels together to report the total number of emergency food parcels that were distributed.
+For this release and all since April 2020, the Trussell Trust has simply combined both three-day and seven-day parcels together to report the total number of emergency food parcels that were distributed.